GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step11/Tutorial.rst

 **Context**

-The main goal of this tutorial is to learn how to use internal mesh generator and plasticity models to handle wellbore problems in GEOSX.
-In this tutorial, the Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`) is applied to solve for elastoplastic deformation within the vicinity of a vertical wellbore.
-For the presented example, an analytical solution is employed to verify the accuracy of the numerical result obtained with this plasticity model in GEOSX.
-This makes GEOSX a reliable engine to guide real field applications (e.g., wellbore drilling, fluid injection and storage) and provide adequate assessments of inelastic deformation.
+The main goal of this tutorial is to learn how to use the internal mesh generator and plasticity models to handle wellbore problems in GEOSX.
+The Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`) is applied to solve for elastoplastic deformation within the vicinity of a vertical wellbore.
+For the presented example, an analytical solution is employed to verify the accuracy of the numerical results.
+The resulting model can be used as a base for more complex analysis (e.g., wellbore drilling, fluid injection and storage scenarios).

 **Objectives**

 At the end of this tutorial you will know:

-  - how to construct meshes for wellbore problems with internal mesh generator,
+  - how to construct meshes for wellbore problems with the internal mesh generator,
-  - how to specify initial and boundary conditions, such as in-situ stresses and variation of traction at wellbore wall,
+  - how to specify initial and boundary conditions, such as in-situ stresses and variation of traction at the wellbore wall,
   - how to use a plastic model for mechanical problems in the near wellbore region.